 Currently, a limitation exists whereby accumulated messages in the DDNS queue might be lost upon reboot of the DNS server or restart of DNS service.
 In some cases the DNS server responds with ‘SERVFAIL’ for a short period of time.
 During this brief delay (2-3 seconds) some messages in the DDNS queue might be lost.
 This is due to the lack of a delay for messages stored in the DDNS queue in the event that messages are returned from the DNS server.

-- This limitation applies to managed DNS Servers and Managed Windows DNS servers.
+- This limitation applies to managed DNS Servers.

 - For more information, refer to article 15046 on BlueCat Customer Care.

 You must configure the following DNS options for DDNS to function:

 - Allow Dynamic Updates—takes an ACL, match list, or TSIG key as an argument.
 Only